 In 1916 Lady Denman was appointed chairwoman.
 By the end of the year 40 WI’s had opened, increasing to 1495 across the UK by the end of 1919.
 Today the number is nearer 6,500 groups.

 This rate in growth shows a need for community, for women’s networking, for a way that an individualistic society can come together as a group.

 I always meet such interesting and varied women when I give a talk on Medical Tattooing to different WI groups in my area.
 Mostly they are in village halls with up to 60 women present and sometimes there are offshoots of women’s group that meet in their houses.
 Wherever the venue there is a sense of warmth, kindness, a grounding in wanting to help, engage and support other people.
 This is the basis of the Institute to help provide training, experience and community to others.

-This is something can benefit all ages, races, sexes as families move further afield from each other and small villages turn into large town and many people can be surrounded by others and feel completely isolated.
+This is something that can benefit all ages.
+As families move further afield from each other, and small villages turning into large towns many people can be surrounded by others but feel completely isolated.

 The reason I offer up my presentations is so the information about Medical tattooing and Skin Camouflage is spread as far and wide as it can.
 Women are great talkers so who better to approach than the WI.
 Everyone there has either had first or second hand experience of some level of visible difference, and through their empathy can understand the psychological impact it can have on people irregardless of their age, religion, ethnicity, social or financial level.